monsterkrampe/crystal/concepts/char/about.md

 ## concatenation

-Since Chars is only meant to represent a 32-bit Unicode, can't 2 chars be concatenation.
+Since Chars is only meant to represent a 32-bit Unicode, two chars can't be concatenated.
-Thereby Chars can only be concatenated with Strings.
+Therefore, Chars can only be concatenated with Strings.

 ```Crystal
 'a' + "bc"